Maghnie/docs/aedifion.io/README.md

 [aedifion.analytics](../aedifion.analytics/) features deep analytics for technical equipment within your [plant](../glossary.md#plant).
 It focuses on the calculation of key performance indicators for [components ](../glossary.md#component)within local plants and the derivation of recommendations for action.
 See [aedifion.analytics](../aedifion.analytics/) for detailed information.

-[aedifion.controls](../aedifion.controls.md) provides a framework of basic control functionalities that are a prerequisite for modern controls as well as predefined control algorithms, such as optimizer for air handling unit operations or MS Exchange augmented room controls.
+[aedifion.controls](../aedifion.controls.md) provides a framework of basic control functionalities that are a prerequisite for modern controls as well as predefined control algorithms, such as optimization for air handling unit operations or MS Exchange augmented room controls.
 See [aedifion.controls](../aedifion.controls.md) for detailed information

 aedifion.custom adapts .io, .analytics, and .controls to your needs with e.g. picked modules and functionalities as well as tailored APIs.
 [Contact us](../contact.md) to discuss your requirements.